smitjainsj/project/README.md

   Enter a value: /opt/poc/key/nat.pub

-$terraform destroy ### To destroy the envrionment created.
+$terraform destroy ### To destroy the environment created.
 ````

 Now relax and let the magic begin.You can login to the AWS Console after a while and check the instance getting created on the console.
 All the user-data logs will logged to the file _/var/log/user-data.log_ file.In order to access the machines, pull the elastic ip of the NAT instance from the console and use as below.<br />
 ````
-ssh -i nat.pem ec2-user@<ipaddress>
+ssh -i nat ec2-user@<ipaddress>
 ````
-Also, SCP the file PEM key of the instance to login further to the application servers.
+Also, SCP the file private key of the instance to login further to the application servers.
 To access the application just the copy the URL generated from the ELB and paste in your browser.

 #### Paths and Locations